-- Bruising and slight abrasions may result from contact with a deploying (inflating) SRS airbag. - A loud noise and white powder will be emitted. - Parts of the airbag module (steering wheel hub, airbag cover and inflator) as well as the front seats, and parts of the front and rear pillars and roof side rail, may be hot for several minutes.
+- Slight abrasions, burns, bruising etc., may be sustained from SRS airbags, due to the extremely high speed deployment (inflation) by hot gases. - A loud noise and white powder will be emitted. - Parts of the airbag module (steering wheel hub, airbag cover and inflator) as well as the front seats, and parts of the front and rear pillars and roof side rail, may be hot for several minutes.
 The airbag itself may also be hot. - The front windshield may crack.